This perfect Perth to Esperance road trip itinerary for anyone looking for adventure along the Western Australia coastline!

 The ginormous rocks resemble elephants paddling in shallow waters.

-Allow yourself a couple of hours to explore the cove, go for a swim and just enjoy being among these giant rocks.
+Allow yourself a couple of hours to explore the cove, go for a swim and just enjoy being among these giant rocks before continuing on your Perth to Esperance road trip.

 Stop 2: Denmark Town